 “Because 97% or more of the nearly 1 billion domestic cats living today are random-bred house cats, or are feral and intact, the overwhelming preponderance of domestic cats choose their own mates.
 Only a tiny fraction of cats (mostly those in registered breeds) have mates chosen for them (prezygotic selection).
 Furthermore, the majority of feral cats obtain what they eat without human assistance.
 Additionally, the domestic cat varies little morphologically from the wildcat body plan…”

 Science scholars seem to be setting up their different criteria for domestication in comparison to a limited number of species, or one.
-Upon searching for an agreed upon definition of domestication, I kept finding more papers that added a criterion another didn’t have, or using dogs or cows as the grading rubric for which one should check off points to determine if an animal is domesticated or ‘semi’.
+Upon searching for an agreed-upon definition of domestication, I kept finding more papers that added a criterion another didn’t have, or used dogs or cows as the grading rubric for which one should check off points to determine if an animal is domesticated or ‘semi’.

 For example, in (Driscoll, 2009):